graphlab-fr/opensphere-web-app/doc/en/docs/faq.md

 ??? question "How to share a record?"
 	You can share your browser's page address once you have [selected the entity](./usage/entities-selection.md) to share.

-??? question "Where to propose content changes?"
-	This site is perfect, nothing to add.

 ## Development

 ??? question "Can I reuse the project ?"